get-convex/convex-helpers/packages/convex-helpers/README.md

 `getPageOfQuery` is especially useful when you cannot use `.paginate` and you are not in a reactive query.
-For example, if you're running a migration, it's running in a mutation or action and it doesn't need reactivity.
+For example, if you're running a migration, it's running in a mutation and it doesn't need reactivity.
 You can run multiple migrations at once or run a migration within a Convex component using `getPageOfQuery`.